Slayer373/odin-recipes/README.md

 In addition, I will explore essential concepts such as semantic HTML, accessibility, and best practices for creating efficient and user-friendly web pages.
 I will also become familiar with using CSS (Cascading Style Sheets) to enhance the visual appearance of my HTML pages.

-By completing the Odin Project HTML Foundation, I will have developed the skills to create well-structured, semantically meaningful, and visually appealing web pages using HTML.
+By completing the Odin's Project HTML Foundation, I will have developed the skills to create well-structured, semantically meaningful, and visually appealing web pages using HTML.
 This knowledge will serve as a strong base for further web development projects and pave the way for learning more advanced web technologies.